Discover different types of car stops!

 However, if vehicles hit them, there can be devastating damage to their bumpers, causing bodywork repair expenses.
 Nevertheless, they can act as warnings to drivers and be reasonably durable.

 However, severe weather conditions can cause them to crack or chip, and the paint may vanish.
 Since they can only be painted, they need regular maintenance or the lack of paint will reduce visibility.

 Some companies manufacture steel-type wheel stops.
 However, they are less common, and a bollard is a much better option.
 If you’re unaware, bollards are poll-like steel structures that can be painted with reflective strips.

 Hence, drivers can spot them easily and park their vehicles by being extra cautious about crashing.

 Parking kerbs for different locations

 Wherever you go, you must have noticed that parking spots are essential and found everywhere.
-Be it your building’s basement or your factory; there will always be designated parking places.
-However, different wheel stop materials can be effective for different locations.
-Let’s see what work bests in varying places:
+Be it your building’s basement or factory, there will always be designated parking places.

 Learn more: Parking kerbs for different locations.